mozilla/experimenter-docs/docs/jetstream/configuration.md

 Results for exposure based metrics are currently not visualized in Experimenter.
 To access results, the BigQuery tables need to be queried directly.

+## Testing configurations

+For more information on how to test configurations see [Testing Jetstream Configs](jetstream/testing.md)

 [Nimbus exposure event]: ../mobile-feature-api#recording-exposure-events